De Montfort University:

 How would the university attract students to be co-creators in a three-year project, and what could the university give them in return for their time and talent?

-The project will create and deliver:
+The project created and delivered:

 - an inclusive recruitment toolkit tailored for Leicester businesses

 - a skills accelerator programme to increase the impact of six-week internships

 - an in-work mentoring programme for BAME graduates entering highly skilled roles in the city.